IT3038C/IT3038C.github.io/docs/week-12.md

 Open <http://localhost:5000/welcome>

-There are a few takeaways here, which I’ll highlight by making some additional changes to our file.
+There are a few takeaways here, which I'll highlight by making some additional changes to our file.

-Within `@app.route(‘/’)`, change the it to the following:
+Within `@app.route('/')`, change the it to the following:

 ```python
 @app.route('/')